We started our company in Thailand in 2006 and have been in business ever since.

 Some accountants may tell you to do illegal things under certain circumstance.

-This includes making fake invoices to raise your company’s expenses to lower your company’s income taxes.
+This includes making fake invoices to raise your company’s expenses for lowering your company’s income taxes.

-This could lead your accountant to give you the wrong info or incorrect advice.
+This could lead your accountant to give you the wrong info or incorrect advice, which can get you in trouble.

 Give Clear Details